nyc-crh/site/content/gallery/wadleigh-zoning-map.md

 eventname: The NYC Board of Education draws school zones to segregate Wadleigh as an all-Black school.
 caption: This map shows the New York Board of Education’s 1930s-1940s school zone for Wadleigh High School and U.S. Census data for the area’s racial population as of 1940.
 archive_source: >
  Data for this map comes from David Ment, “Racial Segregation in the Public Schools of New England and New York, 1840-1940,” (Dissertation: Teachers College, Columbia University), 256 and Social Explorer; U.S. Census Bureau.
 Total Population: White; Total Population: Black, 1940.
-Prepared by Social Explorer. [www.socialexplorer.com[(https://www.socialexplorer.com)] (accessed October 30 2021).
+Prepared by Social Explorer. www.socialexplorer.com (accessed October 30 2021).
 source_link: www.socialexplorer.com
 copyright: Public domain
 categories:
 - Manhattan
 - k-12 education
-- community activism
-- teacher activism
+- community activism- teacher activism
 tags:
 - Black people
 - white people
 - zoning & school assignment